 If you mean “will the mask keep a virus off me?”, it’s hard to be sure, because studies are still just starting to be run.
-It’s two layers of fairly closely-woven fabric covering your nose and mouth, so its probably okay to say it wouldn’t hurt any.
+It’s three layers of fairly closely-woven fabric covering your nose and mouth, so its probably okay to say it wouldn’t hurt any.
 It could definitely help if it keeps you from unthinkingly nibbling on a contaminated fingernail while waiting in line at the grocery store!

 If you mean “will masks keep me safer?”, the answer is a definite YES according to current information, because masks keep sick people and carriers without symptoms from spreading viruses around.
 This means that if everyone wears a mask, everyone is definitely safer, and other people wearing their masks do absolutely help protect you against viruses.

 Other than that, we only have common sense to fall back on (I’d rather be wearing one than not if someone coughed on me, but then, you shouldn’t be within 6 feet/2 metres of anyone who could cough on you, remember?).
 If you must care for your sister who has the flu, say, wearing a mask is likely better than NOT wearing a mask, especially if you wash your hands before putting on your mask AND after taking it off, and launder them as often as needed.